jclouds/jclouds-labs/azurecompute/README.md

 === Annotation processing
 In order for value object and service loader auto-generation, you will need to enable annotation processing in your IDE.
+If you notice any inconsistencies in your IDE after you enable annotation processing, try rerunning "Make Project".

 === Setting up test credentials